 The data is provided in several formats: 1) for ensemble-based velocites only, via a link to the DataBasin page from which an ArcGis layer file can be downloaded, and 2) for all velocities, via a link to a zipfile containing either ASCII (.asc) or TIFF (.tif) format files that can be imported into ArcGIS or other GIS applications.
 The DataBasin link also allows one to open the associated dataset in a map window on DataBasin.

-All archives have been compressed with the 7-zip utilty.
+CMIP5 velocity archives have been compressed with the 7-zip utilty.
 To extract the data, use the 7-zip software, which is freely available for Windows (link) as well as Mac and Linux systems (link).
 Use of 7-zip in place of the standard zip format allows better compression, lower storage costs, and shorter download times.

 Please cite the

-data below as:
+CMIP5 data below as:

 AdaptWest Project.
 2015.
 Gridded climatic velocity data for